 Days to Maturity: 70 to 90 days or more, depending upon the variety.
 Read the package for the specific time for the variety you acquire.

 Harvest sunflower seeds after the flower begins to die back, and most if not all, of the petals, have fallen off.
 Pull out a seed and open it to see if it is full.
 Cut off the head, leaving a few inches of stalk.
 Hang the stalks to dry in a well-ventilated area.
 Do not stack them in a box, as mold can develop during the drying process.
 As soon as the flowers have dried, extract the seeds by rubbing two flower heads together.
 They should come off of the flower head fairly easily.

 Sunflowers are also used as dried flowers in vases and for craft projects.
 They can be cut just before the flowers die off and dried over a few weeks.
 Miniature sunflowers make lovely fresh bouquets also.
 For craft projects, it is important to leave a sufficient amount of stalk.

 We enjoy sharing this crop with wildlife.
 We also enjoy eating the seeds, too.
 Birds and squirrels will begin their assault before the seeds are completely ripe.
 You can protect against this annual invasion by covering the entire flower with an old nylon stocking, a cheesecloth bag, or any other covering that allows light and especially air to flow through.
 Do not use plastic bags, as moisture buildup will rot the flower, and heat buildup will scald it.
 Some people will put a bag below the flower to catch any seeds that fall.

 The birds and squirrels are the primary invaders for your Sunflower crop.

-Seeds are the rage.
-Use this recipe to roast your own!
+Roasted Sunflower Seeds are the rage.
+Try this recipe from Pumpkin Nook.